Dolphiq/craft-plugin-redirect/RULES.md

 ## Using the Redirect plugin

 You can use the Redirect plugin to redirect simple routes but also use it for more advanced route matches.

+### Static Routes
+These are used for simple A -> B redirects.
+You may use absolute URLs or relative URLs in either the source or the destination.

+### Dynamic Routes
+Dynamic routes are routes built using regular expressions.
+As such, you must be very careful when you create them.
+Know your escape characters (such as `/`) as they are required in the source URL but not the destination URL.

+Create matching groups in your RegEx and reference them in the destionation the same way you would in `preg_replace`: $1, $2, ..., $7, etc

+---

 See some examples below.

-### Simple redirect exact match
+### Simple static match
 Source URL:
 ```
 oldpage/wont/work/anymore